Cop26: Nations announce landmark climate pact in Glasgow

 Holding up a photograph of his three grandchildren, Mr Paeniu said: “I will be able to tell them that Glasgow has made a promise to save their future.
 That will be the best ever Christmas gift I will present to them .”

-During a final plenary, there were strong objections to sections of the agreement from countries including China, India, Iran, Bolivia, and Gabon but nations were ultimately able to reach consensus by Saturday evening on a deal that had the potential to be sunk by just one objection.
+During the final stocktaking plenary, there were strong objections to sections of the agreement from countries including China, India, Iran, Bolivia, and Gabon.
+However nations were ultimately able to reach consensus by Saturday evening on a deal that had the potential to be sunk by just one objection.

 “It is time to come together for future generations in a way that none of us thought we might have an opportunity to do,” US climate envoy John Kerry said.